pl12133/css-object-loader/README.md

   };
   return nodeMutator;
 }
-applyStylesToNode(rules)(document.querySelector('#some-div'))
+applyStylesToNode(selectors['.styles'])(document.querySelector('#some-div'))
 ```

-# Drawbacks
+# Limitations

-This library employs very simple parsing techniques.
+This library uses [reworkcss/css](https://github.com/reworkcss/css) to parse CSS.
 It is currently a proof of concept and not intended for production usage.
+This loader is currently untested with any other CSS loaders.
 The underlying concept is still a work in progress, if you have any suggestions please feel free to open an issue.